-Consequently, in terms of covariation, only Chen was able to provide a smooth covariation as he stated that if water moves in constantly, rate of height as well as speed of height was increased first and then decreased after passing through the middle part.
-He gave that the reason was due to the shape of the vase at the middle and for example, in the first half, it narrowed down causing the water that flows in to constantly fill up the area, hence causing the rate of height to fill in increased rapidly.
-At this level, Chen was said to achieve smooth continuous variation (Thompson & Carlson, 2017) as he was able to anticipate variable changing rate efficiently in each varied-sized interval as shown in the Vase Task.
-However, as for Arya, she demonstrated the water height increased at slower rate until it reaches middle, faster rate in the middle, and slower rate again until reaches at the top.
-In her elaboration, she was able to correctly explain water height increased in slower rate at top part, but she also explained water height increased in slower rate up until it reached middle part, where it is supposed to be faster rate.
-Plus, she elaborated that there were three different changing rates happened, instead of two changing rates.
-Arya's inconsistency in elaborating the changing rate implies that she was unable to covariate between two quantities efficiently.
-Hence, this suggests that the correct variables involved could also result in uncoordinated covariation and hence, led to gross coordination.
-This finding was aligned with a study by Kertil et al. (2019) as they found that students with coordinated thinking could achieve either gross coordination or smooth continuous coordination.
+Consequently, in terms of covariation, only Chen able to provide a smooth covariation as he stated that if water moves in constantly, rate of height as well as speed of height was increased first and then decreased after passing through middle part.
+He gave the reason was due to the shape of vase at the middle and example, where in the first half, it narrowed down causing the water that flows in constantly filled up the area rapidly, hence causing the rate of height to fill in increased rapidly.
+In this level, Chen was said to achieve smooth continuous variation (Thompson & Carlson, 2017) as he able to anticipate variable changing rate efficiently in each varied-sized interval as shown in Vase Task.
+However, as for Arya, she, demonstrated the water height increased at slower rate until it reaches middle, faster rate in the middle, and slower rate again until reaches at the top.
+In her elaboration, she able to explain correctly water height increased in slower rate at top part, but she also explained water height increased in slower rate at top part, but she also explained water height increased in slower rate at top part, but she also explained water height increased in slower rate at top part.
+Hence, this suggests that, determined the correct variables involved could also result in uncoordinated covariation and hence, led to gross coordination.
+This finding was aligned with study by Kertil et al. (2019) as they found that students with coordinated thinking could achieved either gross coordination or smooth continuous coordination.